grofit/knockout.merge/readme.md

 any of the underlying objects functions.
 It works fine with nested objects and complex arrays, just make sure that the names of the json keys match the binding names.

+Since version 1.5.0 it also works with knockout-es5 module so you can marge in and it will work on the observable behind the scenes so all your existing functionality (custom rules/methods/constructors) will work with them, although its all optional, if you dont use knockout-es5 then it will just operate as normal.

 This can be used in nodejs by using `npm install knockout.merge`, then just require it after knockout and it will extend the object internally.